Why should I care about the HDF5 1.10.2 Release?

 H5F_LIBVER_V18 as a value for the “high” parameter, the application will produce files fully compatible with HDF5 1.8.*, meaning that any application linked with the HDF5 1.8.* libraries will be able to read such files.

-An example of the effect of this change is the netCDF-4 library that is built on top of HDF5 1.10.* series.
-It currently uses
+An example of the effect of this change would be an application that uses

-H5F_LIBVER_LATEST as a value for the “high” parameter, and therefore, produces netCDF-4 files that the tools built with HD5 1.8.* cannot read.
-We recommend that the netCDF-4 library code be modified to use
+H5F_LIBVER_LATEST as a value for the “high” parameter, and therefore, produces HDF5 files that the tools built with HD5 1.8.* cannot read.
+For example, netCDF 4.4.0 (Feb.
+2016).
+We recommend that such applications use

 H5F_LIBVER_V18 instead of